LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 ## What CGMs does Loop work with?

-Loop 2.2.x works Dexcom G4 with share, G5, G6, Share and the Medtronic CGM systems compatible with Looping pumps.
+Loop 2.2.x works Dexcom G4 with share, G5, G6, ONE, Share and the Medtronic CGM systems compatible with Looping pumps.

-Loop dev works with G5, G6, Share, Nightscout and the Medtronic CGM systems compatible with Looping pumps.
+Loop 3 works with G5, G6, ONE, Share, Nightscout and the Medtronic CGM systems compatible with Looping pumps.
 A customization can be applied to work with some Libre sensors.

 Read the details [here](../build/step4.md).